The Role of Masking for Efficient Supervised Knowledge Distillation of Vision Transformers: Teachers trained with higher-resolution images

-\textbf{Teachers trained with higher-resolution images.} One of the key factors that govern the inference compute of a model is the \textit{input resolution.} While the models that are trained on higher-resolution images tend to work better \citep{deit3}, the models tend to require much higher computational cost.
+One of the key factors that govern the inference compute of a model is the \textit{input resolution.} While the models that are trained on higher-resolution images tend to work better \cite{deit3}, the models tend to require much higher computational cost.
 We ask whether the proposed MaskedKD can be used to distill the knowledge from the teachers that are trained on higher-resolution images, without inducing an excessive overhead in the training cost.

 To this end, we consider the following MaskedKD pipeline for distilling from the ViT teachers that takes a higher-dimensional input.\footnote{We note that, up to our knowledge, this is the first attempt distilling a high-resolution teacher to a low-resolution student.} More specifically, we consider distilling ViTs trained with $384 \times 384$ images, which are processed by dividing into total 576 patches of size $16 \times 16$.